 Structure

-The two-year program will be divided in the following way:
+The one-year program is divided in the following way:

 Ashram life experience

-A 10-day visit to our Guru Ashram in Munger at the Bihar School of Yoga will also be organized, if the circumstances permit such a visit.
-No doubt, it will be a memorable part of the course for all.
+A seven-day visit to our Guru Ashram in Munger at the Bihar School of Yoga will also be organized, if the circumstances permit such a visit.

 Faculty